brinkmanlab/psortb-docker/README.md

     $ make run
 ```

-Then point your browser at http://localhost/ to start PSORTing.
+Then point your browser at http://localhost/ to start PSORTing (or whatever host your Docker runs on).